xlmtvv/KinoBoom-TelegramBot/README.md

 # KinoBoom-TelegramBot
 WARNING!!!
 THE BOT IS STILL IN DEVELOPMENT!
 SOME THINGS MAY NOT WORK CORRECTLY

-This is my pet-project related to telegram bots
+This is my pet-project related to telegram bots.
 This bot is associated with the theme of films and TV shows.

 I used the aiogram library as the main one to create a telegram bot.